<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>What about Joseph, Deborah, Elijah, the Apostles of Christ (including Paul), Stephen, the Heroes of faith in Hebrews 11 and many great church reformers who passed down the faith to us?</p>

-<p>Let us awake unto obedience with courage that our God may restore His peace to us, that we may have deep joy and experience intimacy with God and manifestations of God’s power.&nbsp;</p>
+<p>Let us awake unto obedience with courage that our God may restore His peace to us, that we may have deep joy and experience intimacy with God and manifestations of God’s power. </p>

 <p></p>

-<p><strong><em>Finally, brethren “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen,&nbsp;and&nbsp;settle&nbsp;you” (1 Peter 5:10).
+<p><strong><em>Finally, brethren “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you” (1 Peter 5:10).
 Amen!</em></strong></p>

 <p></p>